 “Most simply stated, holistic nutrition is healing with whole foods,” says Kristin Wartman, a certified holistic nutrition educator.
 But it’s more than just that—the concept has expanded to include a new way of life, bridging “ancient wisdom with modern knowledge,” and it affects us spiritually, mentally, and physically.

-You'll have a food plan tailored to you
+You get a food plan tailored to you

 Instead of experts taking a one-size-fits-all approach to your health, you’ll be able to work with a holistic nutritionist to craft a specific overall plan based on your likes and lifestyle (allergies, too).
 Plus, you won’t just go home with a prescription—you’ll have guidance from start to finish.
-“It’s like having a food trainer instead of a personal trainer—your personal food coach to give you a gentle butt kicking,” says Joy McCarthy, a certified holistic nutritionist, the founder of Joyous Health, and the author of Joyous Detox.
+“It’s like having a food trainer instead of a personal trainer—your personal food coach to give you a gentle butt-kicking,” says Joy McCarthy, a certified holistic nutritionist, founder of Joyous Health, and author of Joyous Detox.

-It will increase your energy and focus
+It increases energy and focus

 Remember when I cut out processed foods and did a Whole 30 last year?
 Well, it’s because of this that I am a firm believer that eating whole foods makes our bodies run better and gives us more energy (FYI: I’m not a morning person, and I was up at 6:30 a.m. every day ready to go).
 But why do our bodies crave clean eating? “[Foods that are] … not altered, stripped, or refined in any way … our bodies know how to break them down and utilize them for maximum energy and potential,” says Wartman.

-Your mind will be put at ease
+Your mind is put at ease

-Although keeping your body healthy is a necessity, so is finding a mental and spiritual calm, especially with all the stresses we deal with on a day-to-day basis.
-“Because so many ailments are linked to emotional stresses like anger or worry, by improving the diet, you can improve the mood,” says Mandy Nott, a naturopath in Canberra, Australia.
+Although keeping your body healthy is a necessity, so is finding a mental and spiritual calm, especially with all the stresses we deal with on a daily basis.
+“Because so many ailments are linked to emotional stresses, like anger or worry, by improving the diet, you can improve the mood,” says Mandy Nott, a naturopath in Canberra, Australia.
 “This, in turn, helps people to cope and even master problems that come their way—making them happier and more able to live well,” she says.

-Disease prevention will be within reach
+Disease prevention is within reach

-Did you know that an estimated 80% of Type 2 diabetes cases can be prevented if you alter your nutrition and exercise regime?
+Did you know that an estimated 80% of Type 2 diabetes cases can be prevented if you alter your nutrition and exercise regimen?
 If you need more evidence that healthy eating can prevent disease, then look to those who eat the Mediterranean diet (plant-based food with little red meat).
 This type of nutritious meal plan can prevent a second heart attack by up to 70%.
 “The body’s immune system and ability to repair itself is linked to nutrition, and by improving what you eat, you can encourage greater healing, as well as keep ailments from developing,” Nott says.

-It's not just a diet.
-It's a lifestyle
+It's not just a diet; it's a lifestyle